top of page

 Example: Automating AWS EC2 Instance Creation with AWS CLI

-aws ec2 run-instances --image-id ami-12345678 --count 1 --instance-type t2.micro --key-name my-key --security-groups my-security-group
+# Launch an EC2 instance using AWS CLI aws ec2 run-instances --image-id ami-12345678 --count 1 --instance-type t2.micro --key-name my-key --security-groups my-security-group

 Best Practices for Infrastructure Automation